 - Use “I” Statements when communicating understanding and/or setting personal boundaries.

-- Take deep breathes and count to three in your head if you are feeling upset.
+- Take deep breaths and count to three in your head if you are feeling upset.

 - Listen actively.
 Part of handling conflict is letting the other person know that they are heard.